 - This position works in all aspects of the farm, including seed starting, transplanting, weeding, field prep, irrigation, harvesting, packing shares, marketing/record-keeping, and attending markets.

 - Season runs late April through October-ish (we have some flexibility on start/end dates to work with your schedule).

-- Most weeks are 40 to 50 hours (weather depending), Monday through Friday with occasional Saturday farmers markets.
-For highly applicants, scheduling can be more flexible.
+- Most weeks are 40 hours (weather depending), Monday through Friday with occasional Saturday farmers markets.
+For highly qualified applicants, scheduling can be more flexible.

 - Applicants should feel comfortable working in all kinds of weather, with the public, have a valid driver’s license, and be able to lift 50 pounds.

 - Ideal candidates have a full season or more of farming experience.

 - Harvest speed is a super-huge component of the position—candidates will be expected to meet certain speed metrics after training, while maintaining consistent harvest quality.

 - Employees are responsible for own housing and transportation.

 - Bi-lingual always a plus.

 We are committed to helping teach the next generation of farmers the technical skills needed to be successful growers, and there is considerable hands-on learning and opportunities to visit other farms.
 We’ve been farming since 1998, but only started this farm in 2012, so working with us is an interesting (and hopefully fun!) mix of experienced growers dealing with the ups and downs of bringing new land into production.